 Nutrition guidance has come a long way, evolving to meet changing dietary needs and knowledge.
-In this article, we’ll compare two significant nutrition guides: the Food Pyramid and My Plate.
+Let us compare two significant nutrition guides: the Food Pyramid and My Plate.
 While these are mainly US based guidelines, care should be used while following any guidelines.

 The Food Pyramid (1992)